-The flu is an airborne respiratory illness that primarily affects the nose, throat, and, in more severe case, lungs.
+The flu is an airborne respiratory illness that primarily affects the nose, throat, and, in more severe cases, lungs.
 Highly contagious and induced by the influenza virus, this seasonally-prevalent illness presents various symptoms that range from mild to severe as well as other potential complications.
 Over the past few years, the influenza virus has become increasingly deadly, with last year marking the most severe flu season for the United States in more than four decades – since 1976.

 Flu-related deaths in the U.S. increased from a low of 12,000 deaths in the 2011-2012 season to a shocking 80,000 deaths in the 2017-2018 season, according to the Centers for Disease Control and Prevention (CDC).
 In addition, hospitalizations related to the flu reached an all-time high of approximately 900,000 last year alone.